GSA-TTS/continuous-assessment-poc/terraform/README.md

 `../bin/ops/create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME> -m`

-Passing the `-m` flag to `create_service_account.sh` is required for the account that will run terraform.

 ## Set up a new environment manually

 The below steps rely on you first configuring access to the Terraform state in s3 as described in [initial project setup](#initial-project-setup) or [initial developer setup](#initial-developer-setup).